Smidqe/gofore2018/README.md

 This is a very simplistic eRecipe (not for medicine but for delicious cookings) program.
-Documentation can be found in build/html/ folder
+Documentation is made with Sphix and can be found in build/html/ folder

 Required 3rd party packages (package config not yet present):